KeiFy/getdata-002/README.md

 * measurements_mean_std.txt containing only the mean and standard deviation for each measurement
 * activity_subject_means.txt containing the averages of the mean and the standard deviation per unique (activity, subject) pair

-see CodeBook.md for a detailed description of all the variables.
+see CodeBook.md for description of the extraction process and the columns in the two files.